sirosen/slyp/README.md

 :wave:

 I'm Stephen.
-I'm going to lint your Python code.
+I'm going to lint (and fix) your Python code.

 I wrote this linter because nothing else out there implemented these rules, and some of them needed CST (rather than AST), so there was no plugin framework (e.g. flake8 plugins) which I could use.

-I hope it helps you catch slyp-ups.
+I hope it helps you.

 ## Installation